top of page

 • Energy Consumption: These models consume moderate power (around 9-36 Ah/day), providing a good compromise between upfront costs and long-term efficiency.

-We decided to dig a little deeper on the ten most popular campervan fridges to compare power consumption, here are the results:
+We decided to dig a little deeper on the ten most popular campervan fridges to compare power consumption.

 Fridge Model